guraycha03/Memory-Card-Game/README.md

 - Restart button (resets timer & reshuffles)
 - Confetti celebration 🎉 when all pairs are matched
 - Timer stops when completed

+This project uses images that are free to download and use from Pixabay.